trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Day 11 - AI-Driven Ticket Triage/Step-by-Step-Solution.md

 ### Jira Component Setup
 - ✅ Created components: Network, Database, Application
-- ✅ Set Component Lead for each (currently you)
+- ✅ Set Component Lead for each (currently me)
 - ✅ Set Default Assignee to Component Lead for each component

 ### ⚠️ Jira Only Auto-Assigns at Issue Creation Time